 MP for Tunbridge Wells

-Mike Martin is the Liberal Democrat MP for Tunbridge Wells, elected on 4 July 2024.
-He currently serves on several parliamentary committees, including the Armed Forces Bill Select Committee (since February 2026), the Defence Committee, the National Security Strategy (Joint) Committee, and the Speaker’s Advisory Committee on Works of Art, with an additional role on the 16 to 19 Academies Bills committee (since June 2025).
-The data provided does not include details of his career before entering Parliament.
+Mike Martin is the Liberal Democrat MP for Tunbridge Wells, elected in July 2024.
+He currently sits on several committees, including the Armed Forces Bill, the Secure 16 to 19 Academies Bills, the Defence Committee, and the National Security Strategy (Joint) Committee, and is a member of the Speaker's Advisory Committee on Works of Art.
+He previously served on the Armed Forces Commissioner Bill committee in December 2024.

 Generated 21 February 2026